 There are transfer passes available from an ACTR driver on the 116 Commuter and the Saturday LINK to local GMT routes in Burlington; otherwise fares are collected for each route.

 - There is one exception.
 Tri-Town Shuttle: Passengers traveling between Bristol and Vergennes by transferring in New Haven pay one fare.

 All ACTR buses have built-in child seats and seat belts at every seat.
 Ask the driver for assistance if you need to use a child seat.
 If you bring your own child seat, please be sure it is secured correctly.

 Exterior racks hold two bikes.
 Riders are responsible for loading/unloading their own bikes, securing them for safety and removing items that are loose or block driver’s visibility.
 Bikes may also be brought in the bus if the bike rack is full and the driver says it is safe to do so.

 Pets and Service Animals

-Service animals and animals contained in pet carriers or with a muzzle and leash are allowed on ACTR buses.
+Service animals are allowed on ACTR buses.
+Pets are also allowed if in a carrier or wearing a muzzle and leash.
+All animals must be under control at all times to ride.
 Other bus systems may not allow non-service animals on-board.
-Please check with GMT at 802-864-0211 or MVRTD at 802-773-3244 if you plan to connect with their systems.
+Please check ahead with GMT at 802-864-0211 or MVRTD at 802-773-3244.

 Skateboards, skis and snowboards are welcome on the bus provided they are kept out of the aisles.